Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 # Grading of Aggregate

 Well-graded aggregate contains all sizes of particles of aggregate.
-So that, they have fewer amount of voids.
-The use of well-graded aggregates gives higher strength to the concrete.
+So, they have fewer voids.
+The use of well-graded aggregates increases concrete strength.

 # Weather Condition

-Weather condition also affects the strength of concrete due to different reasons.
-In cold climates, exterior concrete is subjected to repeated freezing and thawing action due to the sudden change in weather.
 It produces deterioration in concrete.
 With the change in moisture content, materials expand and contract.
-It produced cracks in concrete.
+It produced cracks in the concrete.

 # Temperature

-With a certain degree of temperature increase, the rate of the hydration process increases in it, it gains strength rapidly.
-Sudden temperature changes create a thermal gradient, which causes the cracking and spalling of concrete.
+With a certain degree of temperature increase, the rate of the hydration process increases; it gains strength rapidly.
+Sudden temperature changes create a thermal gradient that causes concrete to crack and spall.
 So, the final strength of concrete is lower at a very high temperature.

 # The Rate of Loading